The-Marcy-Lab-School/marcy-curriculum-docs/mod-2-oop/3-classes.md

 <details>

-<summary><strong>Q: Suppose we wanted to create a class to represent users.
+**<summary>Q: Suppose we wanted to create a class to represent users.
 What would the default properties be?
-What methods would be shared by each instance?</strong></summary>
+What methods would be shared by each instance?</summary>**

 * The `User` class would have a **constructor function** for making a `User` instance with properties like `username`, `email`, and `password`
 * The `User` class might have methods like `changeUsername` or `setPassword`